rcgray/free-genai-bootcamp-2025/opea-comps/dev/template/Project-Setup.md

 - DO NOT EDIT ANY OF THE FILES IN THE `dev` FOLDER OR ANY OF ITS SUBFOLDERS.
 - DO NOT EDIT ANY OF THE FILES IN THE `dev/template` FOLDER OR ANY OF ITS SUBFOLDERS.
 - Do not populate any of the files you are creating with content, only create the files.
 Exceptions are noted explicitly.
 - Edit this file, `Project-Setup.md`, to check off the completed actions.
-You may copy this file to the root of the new project folder and edit that copy.
+Since by the above rules you are not allowed to edit any files in the `dev` directory, you must copy this file to the root of the new project folder and edit that copy instead.

 # References